-Before buying anything, the first rule is to identify your needs.
-What exactly you are looking for – and why you are looking for it?
-Even if you are a beginner, you may know what your problems are and what are the possible solutions.
-Since studio monitor prices range from low to very high depending on their functionalities and features, it is best to know your exact purpose and budget before you go looking for what you can afford.
-If that question is difficult to answer, seek the advice of people who can evaluate your settings and budget and offer their suggestions as to which models would work best for your needs.
+Before buying anything, it’s important to identify your needs and why you are looking for studio monitors.
+Even if you are a beginner, you may know what your problems are and what solutions are available.
+Understanding your purpose and budget before you start shopping will make it easier to find what you can afford.
+If you’re unsure, seek advice from experienced professionals who can evaluate your settings and budget and offer suggestions on which models would work best for you.

-2 – Identify the speaker driver size and Power (Wattage) You Require
+Identify the Speaker Driver Size and Power (Wattage) You Need:

-If you are a beginner, then you may not know that the purpose of a studio monitor is to reproduce detailed playback information across a wide sound dynamic range that is as “flat” (non emphasized in any particular spectrum of frequencies) as possible.
-Another common issue with low cost studio monitors is that they are often not efficient (or loud) enough when it comes to power wattage which results in distortion and low-quality sound.
-The physical size of your studio monitors and their drivers also matters.
-There is much to consider as far as power and size of speaker and how that will perform your room, but if you are mixing in the near-field (3 ft or so) then products offering a 5” or 8” 2-way design about 100Watts total should be reasonably sufficient overall.
+The purpose of a studio monitor is to reproduce detailed playback information across a wide sound dynamic range that is as “flat” (non-emphasized in any spectrum of frequencies) as possible.
+Low-cost studio monitors may not be efficient or loud enough when it comes to power wattage, resulting in distortion and low-quality sound.
+The size of your studio monitors and their drivers also matters.
+If you are mixing in the near-field (3 ft or so), then products offering a 5″ or 8″ 2-way design about 100Watts total should be reasonably sufficient overall.

-By identifying your goals, a monitor style and size that will work best in your studio environment and understanding that what you’re looking for is a system that will honestly reveal what is being or what has been recorded so that you can be sure each track sounds as it should, finding the right studio monitor should be a fairly clear task with many solutions available at different price points within the pro audio product market.
+In conclusion, by identifying your goals, finding a monitor style and size that will work best in your studio environment, and understanding that what you’re looking for is a system that will honestly reveal what is being or what has been recorded so that you can be sure each track sounds as it should.
+Finding the right studio monitor should be a fairly clear task with many solutions available at different price points within the pro audio product market.